Congregation Agudath Sholom | 301 Strawberry Hill Ave | Stamford, CT 06902 (203)-358-2200 www.agudathsholom.org

 Shabbat Information

-• Learn about the Shabbat Torah Reading for Parshat Pekudei with the insights of Rabbi Jonathan Sacks z"l - click here
+• Learn about the Shabbat Torah Reading for Parshat Korach with the insights of Rabbi Jonathan Sacks z"l - click here .

 • Haftarah summary by Haftarah Helper - click here

-• Would you like to read the Torah or Haftara for your bar mitzvah parsha?
-Let us know by clicking here.
+• Would you like to read the Torah or Haftarah for your bar mitzvah parsha?
+Let us know

 Shabbat Topics & Participants